-CPA Exam changes 2022 is one of the most popular searches that CPA candidates make.
+CPA Exam changes 2023 and 2024 is one of the most popular searches that CPA candidates make.
 (And for good reason.)
-After all, the CPA Exam changed in 2021 (and will change again in 2024) to ensure newly licensed CPAs continue to possess the knowledge and skills necessary to protect the public interest.
-I’ll go over these changes, including the new CPA Exam changes from July 1, 2022.
-And then, I’ll also report on essential non-content changes (like exam testing sites), too.
+After all, the CPA Exam will change in 2024 to ensure newly licensed CPAs continue to possess the knowledge and skills necessary to protect the public interest.
+I’ll go over these changes, including the new CPA Exam changes that take effect in January 2024.
+And then, I’ll also report on essential non-content changes (like exam testing sites and CPA Exam dates), too.

 The AICPA announces minor changes to the CPA Exam from time to time.
 For example, in the fourth quarter of 2020, the CARES Act was added to the CPA Exam, primarily within REG.
 So, when major tax policies are introduced or other significant changes appear in the careers of newly licensed CPAs, the CPA Exam will reflect those adjustments.

 But in 2021, the exam underwent even more noteworthy modifications.
 Plus, the CPA Exam had some minor revisions in July 2022.
 And the exam is being updated in 2024, too.
-So, let’s review those updates.
+So, let’s review those updates for 2023 and 2024.

-NASBA, AICPA, and Prometric recently announced changes to polices regarding international testing.
-Depending on your jurisdiction, most candidates are able to take the CPA Exam at any international location where the exam is offered as of June 2, 2022.
+In June 2022, NASBA, AICPA, and Prometric announced changes to polices regarding international testing.
+So now, depending on your jurisdiction, most candidates are able to take the CPA Exam at any international location where the exam is offered.

 In the past, candidates’ options were limited based on citizenship and residency.
 For example, before June 2022, candidates living in Japan could take the CPA Exam in the U.S. or Japan.
 However, they couldn’t test in other countries like India or Brazil.
-This policy update gives you much more flexibility to take the CPA Exam!
+This policy update gives you much more flexibility to take the CPA Exam in 2023!

-It looks like the CPA Exam is getting a major overhaul by 2024 as well.
+The CPA Exam is getting a major overhaul in 2024 as well.

-The CPA Evolution will be a significant effort.
-NASBA and the AICPA will revise the Uniform CPA Examination Blueprints.
-They will also work with universities to develop a curriculum that reflects the proposed changes to the CPA Exam.
+The CPA Evolution is a significant effort that involves lots of different stakeholders.
+For example, NASBA and the AICPA has revised the Uniform CPA Examination Blueprints.
+They are also working with universities to develop a curriculum that reflects the proposed changes to the CPA Exam.
 And finally, a new CPA Exam will launch by January 2024.

 Under the changes, the path to CPA licensure will follow the new “Core-Plus-Discipline Model.”
 Candidates will need to demonstrate knowledge in accounting, auditing, tax, and technology as before.
 However, in addition to these core areas, CPA candidates will also need to show deeper skills in one of these three areas:

-The format of the revised CPA Exam probably won’t be finalized for a while.
-However, based on preliminary information, it looks like it will still be a 4-part exam.
-The first three sections will assess your knowledge in the core content, while the fourth will test one “discipline” (listed above) of your choosing.
+The 2024 CPA Exam will still be a 4-part exam.
+The first three sections will assess your knowledge of the core content, while the fourth will test one “discipline” (listed above) of your choosing.
 So, for example, if you’re strong in tax, you may want to consider the “tax compliance and planning” discipline.

 Even though you’ll be able to choose from three different disciplines in the Core-Plus-Discipline-Model, there will still just be one CPA license.
 That is, your CPA certificate and title won’t reflect which discipline you chose to specialize in for the exam.